YahooArchive/mojito-cli-test/README.md

 ==========

 This package provides the `test` command for the [`mojito-cli`](https://github.com/yahoo/mojito-cli) tool.
-Install them together with: `npm install -g mojito-cli`
+Install them together with the following: `npm install -g mojito-cli`

 Usage
 -----